polyrhythm-project/new-polyrhythm-project-website/recordings/index.md

 {% include_relative styles-local.html %}
 {% include_relative scripts-local.html %}

-The following list recordings give the source of audio examples used in Polyrhythm project experiments.
+This page lists the source recordings for audio examples used in the Polyrhythm project, with links to the corresponding album on the Naxos Music Library (institutional subscription required).

 <p>
 Sort recordings by: